Can’t pay the bills

 Some good places to start

 - Phone home.
 Much as you may want to cope by yourself, the first port of call should probably be your relations.
 If you ask for a loan rather than a handout and show willing to get your finances in order after this, they may help you out.

 - If you can’t pay your rent, discuss the problems with your landlord/housing agency.
 Don’t ever just stop paying your landlord.
 If you are upfront about your cash flow problems – especially if they are short-term – they may be more understanding about extra time to pay.

 - Prioritise all your outgoings.
 Make sure you have a roof over your head and food to eat, and then work out what else you can afford.
-For example, nights out, clothes or mobile phone bills.
+For example, nights out or clothes.
 A debt charity, such as National Debtline, will help you prioritise your expenditure and get you back on track.